USS Wolverine (IX-64): Decommissioning and disposal

 Once the war was over, the need for such training ships came to an end.
 The Navy decommissioned Wolverine on 7 November 1945; three weeks later, on 28 November, she was struck from the Naval Vessel Register.
 Wolverine was then transferred to the War Shipping Administration on 14 November 1945.
 The ship was offered to U.S. citizens for either U.S. flag operation or scrapping and sold 21 November 1947 to A. F. Wagner Iron Works of Milwaukee, Wisconsin, for $46,789 to be scrapped.

 Legal case

 The Department of Justice brought a case regarding the sale of Seeandbee to the U.S. Government.
 The case involved claims that the value of the ship was knowingly inflated by $275,000 by using false statements regarding the amount of time the C&B Transit Company owned Seeandbee, false statements regarding the amount invested in the ship and submitting falsified records that inflated the earnings produced from operating Seeandbee.
 The former president of the C&B Transit Company plead nolo contendere and was fined $5,000.
 The government was able to recover the $275,000 from five former stockholders of the C&B Transit Company in addition to $235,981 in taxes that had been paid on capital gains.

 Awards

-USS Wolverine received the following awards for its World War II Service.
+USS Wolverine received the following awards for her World War II service.